Aidan1232/PyCraft/README.md

 # How it's made

-Using the Ursina engine, it reimagines voxel gameplay through a config-driven lens where every block placed, shader toggled, and entity spawned becomes part of a symbolic ritual.
-It’s not just about building worlds, it’s about architecting meaning.
+Using the Ursina engine, it reimagines voxel gameplay through built in shaders and amazing lighting, it creates an amazing experience to play for hours

 ---